hypergeek-dev/Speakers-countdown/README.md

 ### Content
 All written content is created by me

-The buttons were found on
-https://dev.to/webdeasy/top-20-css-buttons-animations-f41
-and edited to own purpose
+The javascript and CSS for the buttons were found on https://dev.to/webdeasy/top-20-css-buttons-animations-f41 and edited to own purpose